nobrowning/draft_llm_conf_benchmark/draft-cui-nmrg-llm-benchmark.md

 3. **Interactive Execution**
    The LLM agent receives the partial prompt containing:
-   - The API specification for `get-topology`, `get-running-cfg`, `update-cfg`, and `execute-cmd`.
+   - The API specification for `get-topology`, `get-running-cfg`, `update-cfg`, and `execute_validation`.
    - The natural language intent.
    - (Optionally) Device model/version hints.
-   The agent issues a sequence of API calls; for single-turn agents, it outputs reasoning followed by a batch of CLI commands.
+   - The agent issues a sequence of API calls; for single-turn agents, it outputs reasoning followed by a batch of CLI commands.
 For multi-turn agents, it alternates reasoning traces and API calls.
+   When using MCP, network operations are encapsulated as tools that can be discovered and invoked by the LLM agent through the MCP client-server architecture.

 4. **Reasoning Trajectory Export**
    After execution completes (agent signals "task done" or after a predefined command budget), NetConfBench captures the entire reasoning log: